Summer Sunset Concert

 King Protea Protea family

 This is South Africa’s national flower.
 It is the largest Protea in the Protea family and is also known as the ‘king’ of the Cape Floral Kingdom.
+King Proteas grow wild in the mountains of the Western and Eastern Cape.

-Silver Tree Protea family
+Silver Tree Protea Family

-population is half what it was 60 years ago.
+These trees, with their silky silver leaves, are unique to the Cape Peninsula.
+The wild population is half what it was 60 years ago.

 They are rare and endangered.
 You can see them in the Peninsula Garden, the Fynbos Walk and Silvertree Trail.